rwaples/popgen2017-pink_salmon/README.md

 see: [./scripts/6_plot_Ne_Nc.r](./scripts/6_plot_Ne_Nc.r) to see just the commands that are executed, or see [./6_plot_Ne_Nc.ipynb](./6_plot_Ne_Nc.ipynb) for an anotated version that describes each line.

 This will create four plots looking at Ne and Nc in the six pink salmon populations.

+##### Barplot of the population-specific effective population size estimates
+* ./plots/Ne estimates.png

+##### Barplot of the population-specific effective and census population size estimates
 * ./plots/Ne and Nc estimates.png
+You can see how large some populations are in absolute number.

+##### A log-scaled version of the above plot.
 * ./plots/Ne and Nc estimates (log-scaled).png

-* ./plots/Ne estimates.png
+##### Looking at the Ne/Nc ratios
 * ./plots/Ne-Nc ratios.png

-And also a heatmap of the r^2 matrix used in the Ne estimate
+#### And also a heatmap of the r^2 matrix used in the Ne estimate
+In these plots yellow is low LD and orange is high LD.
 * /plots/LD_Koppen_EVEN.png
 * /plots/LD_Koppen_ODD.png
 * /plots/LD_Nome_EVEN.png
 * /plots/LD_Nome_ODD.png
 * /plots/LD_Puget_EVEN.png
 * /plots/LD_Puget_ODD.png

 Also, running the commands in [./do_everything](./do_everything) will create a new directory, download this github repository, and run the entire analysis inside the new directory.